Atanas-Avdzhiev/ReactJS-Project-BidNBuy/README.md

 - **Profile Management**: Users have profiles where they can manage their own auctions, view the auctions they've won, and track their activities.
 - **Auction Editing and Deleting**: Auction creators can edit or delete their own auctions, only if they are not closed.
 - **Pagination**: Catalog, Search, Profile and Details (comments) pages has pagination.
 Changing the variable "recordsPerPage" in Catalog.jsx, Search.jsx or Profile.jsx determines how many auctions will be shown per page.
 On Details Page you will see the newest 3 comments and if you press "Load older comments" 3 more comments will be loaded.
 If user adds a new comment it will be shown at the top.
 - **Search**: Users can search for auctions by Auction Name, Category, Min Start Price, Max Start Price and Status.
-Search is case insensitive and by partial match, except for min/max start price.
+I modified the SoftUni Practice Server to make the search case-insensitive and allow partial matches when using '='.
+The search by min/max start price remains unchanged.

 # Project Setup